 Zhang Hong, 40, a cleaner, almost ridiculed the idea that she’d be preoccupied with body hair: “That’s for girls with money and influence; we’re in the cleaning business and barely get enough sleep to think about that.”

-In New Zealand, where I am living now, my experience is that underarm shaving seems as common or more so than where I grew up on the East Coast of the USA.
-People still ask me why I’ve ditched the razor, so it got me wondering about the history of female body shaving.
+In New Zealand, where I live now, my experience is that underarm shaving seems as common or more so than where I grew up on the East Coast of the USA.
+People still ask me why I’ve ditched the razor, which got me wondering about the history of female body shaving.

 Why do we have body hair in the first place?
 Compared to many other mammals, humans are relatively “bald.”
 We lost most of the body hair that our close primate relatives retained for warmth; but today “most adults have about 5 million hairs across their bodies . . . the hair’s short, fine structure facilitates our sweat-cooling response.
 That capability to withstand heat allowed humans to migrate around 1.7 million years ago from tree-covered areas to open savannas in Africa and onward.”
 Body hair also traps and releases scents from the apocrine glands, like pheromones in other animals – signals to attract potential partners. [source: HowStuffWorks]